hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

     to entitle him to one or other of the Ashramas, stages of life) and thus stands between, as it were, is qualified for the knowledge of Brahman; for we meet scriptural passages declaring that persons of such a class possessed the knowledge of Brahman.
-Vide Chhând.
+Vide Chhānd.
     Upa.
 IV. i; Bri.
 Upa.
 III. vi. & viii.
 5.  [^](#txt5)"(The wise one) should not unsettle the understanding of the ignorant, attached to action."
 The line also occurs in the Gita